MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 Accept: */*
 ```

-We get the following response back from NGINX, with a 200 OK status code and "Hello World" in the body:
+We will get the following HTTP response back from NGINX, with a 200 OK status code and "Hello World" in the body:

 ```http
 HTTP/1.1 200 OK